coccon/proffastpylot/docs/time_offsets.md

 In case of UTC measurements near the date line it splits the spectra of one day into two independent processes for the corresponding local dates.
 This is necessary since the map file corresponds to the local noon.
 Nevertheless we strongly recommend you to use local time in case you are measuring near the date line.
 It makes handling of the data less confusing.
-E.g. the start- and end-date that can be given in the input file correspond to measurement time, but not in local time.
+E.g. the start- and end-date in the input file correspond to measurement time, not to local time.